RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ## Schema compare/migration

-You can compare two schemas/databases structure and generate report as:
+You can compare two schema/database structures and generate a report as:
 - DDL script (series of create/alter/drop statements)
 - Diff diagram (sort of ER diagram)
 - Liquibase change log